Thursday, April 6, 2023

 How enable to Query Folding for Native SQL Query in Power BI

-For a DirectQuery or Dual storage mode table, the Power Query query must achieve the query folding.
+For a DirectQuery or Dual storage mode table, the Power Query must achieve the query folding.

 For an Import mode table, it may be possible to achieve query folding.